erajasekar/erajasekar.github.io/_posts/2017-10-27-how-to-setup-subdomain-for-aws-api-gateway.md

 analytics: true
 ---

-# How to setup subdomain for aws api gateway
+# How to setup subdomain for AWS API Gateway
 I needed to setup a subdomain for a REST service hosted in AWS API Gateway.

-Several components had to configured to get all pieces to work together correctly.
-I could not find a concise documentation online and there is too much of stuff to read in AWS documentation.
-I will share the exact steps I did to get it working so that others doesn't have to figure it out hard way like I did.
+Many components had to configured correctly to get all pieces to work together.
+I could not find a concise instructions online and there is too much of stuff to read in AWS documentation.
+I will share the exact steps I did to get it working so that others doesn't have to figure it out in a hard way like I did.
 <br>
 ## Goal
 I will be using `mydomain.com` as an example domain in this post.

-I already own a mydomain.com purchased at namecheap.com.
-Also the root domain (mydomain.com) is already served by Wix.com and it was setup by [configuring name servers](https://support.wix.com/en/article/tutorial-connecting-your-domain-using-name-servers).
-My goal was to create subdomain ***api.mydomain.com*** to point to AWS API Gateway and still keep *mydomain.com* to work with Wix.
+I already own a mydomain.com purchased with namecheap.com.
+Also the root domain - mydomain.com is already served by Wix.com and it was setup by [configuring name servers](https://support.wix.com/en/article/tutorial-connecting-your-domain-using-name-servers).
+My goal was to create subdomain ***api.mydomain.com*** to point to AWS API Gateway and still have *mydomain.com* to work with Wix.

 Here are the step by step instructions on how I got it working: